LeTanque/greenbits-webhooker/README.md

 ## Implementation
 My implementation is probably different than what a lot of other (likely better) devs would do.
 What I did was received the webhooks with a PHP script and then organize that data into an SQL database.
 Then the site pulls information from the SQL database to present to users.

+## Contact
+If you are working on a similiar project and would like some input, help, whatever, please reach out to me.
+I'm glad to help.

+* get (at) frank3 (dot) me